Raoul Pene Du Bois

-Raoul Pene Du Bois (November 29, 1914 – January 1, 1985) was an American costume designer and scenic designer for the stage and film.
+Raoul Pène Du Bois (November 29, 1914 – January 1, 1985) was an American costume designer and scenic designer for the stage and film.
 He was nominated for two Academy Awards in the category Best Art Direction.

 Career

 Du Bois was born on Staten Island in New York City, the son of René Pène Du Bois, a banker.
 He started his career as a costume designer when he was 14, by designing four showgirl costumes for the Ziegfeld Follies.
 He went on to design the costumes for the Broadway revues Ziegfeld Follies of 1934, his first show and Ziegfeld Follies of 1936.

+During the Great Depression, Du Bois worked as an artist for the Index of American Design, contributing sixteen watercolors in the collections of the National Gallery of Art.

-Du Bois designed the costumes and/or the scenery for some 48 Broadway shows, starting in 1934 with the Ziegfeld Follies of 1934 and his last, Reggae in 1980; his designs were used in Jerome Robbins' Broadway in 1989.
+Du Bois designed the costumes and/or the scenery for some 48 Broadway shows.
+Starting in 1934 with the Ziegfeld Follies of 1934, he was the scenic designer for John Murray Anderson's Almanac (1953), costume designer for The Music Man (1957) and his last show as a designer, Reggae in 1980; his designs were used in Jerome Robbins' Broadway in 1989.
 Among his work was Gypsy (1959) and many other musicals starring Ethel Merman.
 He worked on Billy Rose's Aquacade for the New York World's Fair (1939–40).